Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

   ### Oversubscription

-  [Oversubscription](http://mesos.apache.org/documentation/latest/oversubscription/) is a feature of Mesos that allows to allocate more resources than physically present to services running on the system.
+  [Oversubscription](http://mesos.apache.org/documentation/latest/oversubscription/) is a feature of Mesos that allows allocating more resources than physically present to services running on the system.
   This is based on the assumption that not all services exhaust all of their allocated resources at the same time.
   If the assumption is violated, classifying services into tiers allows to preempt less important services in favor of critical ones.